 Why Do We Need Sustainable Design?

 The main reason for designing sustainably is to protect the planet and all its biodiversity (including us).
 Our existence is on the line.
-If we continue to emit this much carbon dioxide, mankind will probably become extinct somewhere in the nearish future.
+If we continue to emit this much carbon dioxide and throwing tonnes of plastic into the oceans mankind will probably become extinct somewhere in the nearish future.

 But I’ve got good news.
 The story of mankind doesn’t have to end like that.
 It’s possible to create a world where we peacefully live alongside nature and one where the natural environment thrives as well.